 Processing of Personal Data; GDPR

-All Personal Data processed by Microsoft in connection with the Online Services is obtained as either Customer Data, Diagnostic Data, or Service Generated Data.
+All Personal Data processed by Microsoft in connection with providing the Products and Services is obtained as part of either (a) Customer Data, (b) Professional Services Data, or (c) data generated, derived or collected by Microsoft, including data sent to Microsoft as a result of a Customer’s use of service-based capabilities or obtained by Microsoft from locally installed software.
 Personal Data provided to Microsoft by, or on behalf of, Customer through use of the Online Service is also Customer Data.
-Pseudonymized identifiers may be included in Diagnostic Data or Service Generated Data and are also Personal Data.
+Personal Data provided to Microsoft by, or on behalf of, Customer through use of the Professional Services is also Professional Services Data.
+Pseudonymized identifiers may be included in data processed by Microsoft in connection with providing the Products and are also Personal Data.
 Any Personal Data pseudonymized, or de-identified but not anonymized, or Personal Data derived from Personal Data is also Personal Data.

-To the extent Microsoft is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Terms in Attachment 3 govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”):
+To the extent Microsoft is a processor or subprocessor of Personal Data subject to the GDPR, the GDPR Terms in Attachment 2 govern that processing and the parties also agree to the following terms in this sub-section (“Processing of Personal Data; GDPR”):